ReasonMap: Towards Fine-Grained Visual Reasoning from Transit Maps: Conclusion

 \section{Conclusion}

-In this work, we introduce \dataset, a benchmark designed to evaluate the fine-grained visual understanding and spatial reasoning capabilities of MLLMs using high-resolution transit maps.
-Through a semi-automated and scalable data building pipeline, we curate a diverse set of human-verified question-answer pairs across $30$ cities.
+In this work, we introduce \dataset, a new benchmark specifically designed to evaluate the fine-grained visual understanding and spatial reasoning capabilities of MLLMs using high-resolution transit maps.
+Through a semi-automated and scalable data building pipeline, we curate a diverse set of human-verified question-answer pairs across $30$ cities from $13$ countries.
 Our two-level evaluation framework enables a nuanced assessment of both correctness and quality.
-Experimental results on $15$ popular MLLMs reveal key insights into model behavior, highlighting performance gaps between base and reasoning models, as well as the crucial role of visual input.
-These findings underscore the need for more rigorous evaluation and training approaches to advance visual reasoning in multimodal systems.
+Comprehensive experiments on $16$ widely used MLLMs reveal key insights into model behavior, highlighting performance gaps between base and reasoning models, as well as the crucial role of visual input.
+To further strengthen the benchmark and facilitate future research, we provide a GRPO-based RL baseline.
+Error analyses also reveal recurring failure patterns, highlighting visual weaknesses of current MLLMs.
+Collectively, these findings underscore the need for more rigorous evaluation and training approaches to advance visual reasoning.